 The Housing Executive’s Social Housing Development Programme shows where new social housing developments are scheduled to be built.
 The Unmet Need tool will help you see which areas of Northern Ireland have the largest number of housing applicants for the amount of properties.
 These tools are meant to help housing associations choose areas where housing is needed but they can also help applicants when they’re choosing what areas they’d like to live in.

 Check the PropertyNews website to see if there are any housing association houses or flats listed.
-Clanmil Housing Association and Helm Housing often advertise their properties on this website.
+Clanmil Housing Association often advertises its available properties on this website.
 Check the property details as some of these may be for specific user groups, like over 60s.